OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 3. Copy the folder `partials/integrations` from the ThemeStarterKit to the folder `partials` in your theme.

 4. Open the outpost_api_key.hbs file in a text editor.
-Go to your Outpost Control Center.
-In the top line, click Account -> Core Connections.
-Copy your Outpost API key and replace "Sample_Outpost_API_Key" in the outpost_api_key.hbs file.
-Make sure there is not any extra lines in the file.
+Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>.
+Click the Account tab then go to Core Connections.
+Copy your Outpost API key.
+Go back to your text editor and replace "Sample_Outpost_API_Key" in the outpost_api_key.hbs file.
+Make sure there are no extra lines in the file.
 Then save the file.

 5. Open the outpost_domain_name.hbs file in a text editor.
-Go to your Outpost Control Center.
-In the top line, click Account -> Core Connections.
-Copy your Outpost Domain Name and replace "example" in the outpost_domain_name.hbs file.
-Make sure there is not any extra lines in the file.
+Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>again.
+Click the tab Account then Core Connections.
+Copy your Outpost Domain Name.
+Go back to your text editor and replace "example" in the outpost_domain_name.hbs file.
+Make sure there are no extra lines in the file.
 Then save the file.

 5. Add the following code into your theme's `default.hbs` file right under {{ghost_foot}}